dbcook/openrocket-database/README.md

    mate with an Estes tube size, Semroc would assign a made-up Estes style BNC-xxx designation.
 Examples:

-   * BNC-20MG (1.9 in odd shape for Semroc Moon Glo)
+   * BNC-20MG (1.9 inch odd shape for Semroc Moon Go)

 3. Semroc unique parts that are upscales/downscales of other well known Estes nose cones.
    Examples:

-   * BNC-20LS (2.0 in elliptical, downscale of BNC-60L)
+   * BNC-20LS (2.0 inch elliptical, downscale of BNC-60L)

 4. Semroc parts that are balsa versions of Estes plastic PNC-xxx parts that had no Estes balsa equivalent.
    See http://www.semroc.com/store/scripts/xref.asp?company=classic for some info.
 Examples:

-   * BNC-20ED (4.2 in "capsule", version of PNC-20ED from Saros, Nomad)
+   * BNC-20ED (4.2 inch "capsule", version of PNC-20ED from Saros, Nomad)
    * BNC-50KP (balsa version of PNC-50K, which was not the same shape as Estes BNC-50K)
    * BNC-50S (balsa version of PNC-50S; Estes never made a balsa version)